cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 $$ p_{\mathcal{M}_{0}}(\mathrm{data}; \vec{\Phi}_0 ) $$

-where the subscript $\mathcal{M}_{0}$ is given here to remind us that these are the probabilities according to this particular model (though usually we will omit it for brevity).
+where the subscript $\mathcal{M}$ is given here to remind us that these are the probabilities according to this particular model (though usually we will omit it for brevity).

 Combine is designed for counting experiments, where the number of events with particular features are counted.
 The events can either be binned, as in histograms, or unbinned, where continuous values are stored for each event.